sujeet1054/lively-quartz-app/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a postdoctoral researcher in the group of Dr. Marco Polin at the Mediterranean Institute for Advanced Studies (UIB-CSIC), Spain.
+My work focuses on the biophysics of microbial motility and mechanobiology of ciliary elongation.